Start typing, Press Enter to Search...

 Beyond program design, development and delivery; the NCIE is also changing the national conversation about Aboriginal and Torres Strait Islander peoples.
 We focus on shifting discussion away from the negative deficit language of disadvantage to the positive assets based language of excellence.

-The NCIE manages a number of social enterprise units to support the delivery of programs and to generate revenue for reinvestment in social impact.
-These enterprises include the NCIE Fitness Centre, Campus and Conference Centre and the Job Ready program at the Les Tobler Centre and Yaama Dhiyaan.
+The NCIE manages a number of social enterprise units to support the delivery of programs and to generate revenue for reinvestment in our programs.
+These enterprises include the NCIE Fitness Centre including our popular Swimming Programs, Accommodation and Conferences and the Job Ready program.

 The NCIE’s landmark facilities are located in the heart of Redfern.
-The NCIE has been operational for five years and has experienced rapid growth and success.
+The NCIE has been operational since 2010 and has experienced rapid growth and success.
 As an innovative Indigenous social enterprise, we are contributing towards building an excellent Australia.

 The NCIE’s approach draws on our timeless principles of connectedness, transformation, expression and custodianship.
 When we are delivering programs, promoting thought leadership, managing our enterprises or encouraging social investment, we are always conscious of these principles and our values of excellence, integrity, inclusiveness and growth.

 The NCIE is also a workspace for organisations working with Indigenous people.
-In Gadigal House, the NCIE is co-located with Australian Indigenous Mentoring Experience (AIME), National Aboriginal Sporting Chance Academy (NASCA) and Tribal Warrior.
+We are co-located with the Australian Indigenous Mentoring Experience (AIME), Tribal Warrior Aboriginal Corporation, National Aboriginal Sporting Chance Academy (NASCA), and Ngakkan Nyaagu.

 How can I get involved in the NCIE?